Nikhil619/Hybrid-Artificial-Potential-Fields-Algorithm-for-hexarotor/README.md

 # We have used an optical flow sensor with sonar (px4flow) in the place of gps for position estimation

 # THIS CODE CAN BE USED FOR COMPLETE 360 degree INDOOR OBSTACLE AVOIDANCE
-# Please check the dronekit documentation to set the optical flow sensor up with the flight controller
+# Please check the dronekit documentation to set the optical flow sensor up with the flight controller(pixhawk) using mission planner